 Have you made any new year beauty resolutions?
 How many of them have you broken by now?
 I didn't care enough to make any this year, which might or might not be a good thing.
 In any case, browsing the web and the blogs to see what people are thinking and feeling, I couldn't help noticing some worrisome ideas.
 So here are my thoughts on ten beauty resolution better NOT made.

-1. Follow all the latest beauty and fashion trends- Seriously, this is the fastest way to fashion victimhood.
-It's not even that cute when 14 year old are doing it, never mind grown women.
-Instead, stay informed and pick one or two elements every season, something that speaks to you and make you feel genuinely pretty and keep everything else classy and at your comfort level.
+1. Follow all the latest beauty and fashion trends.
+This is the fastest way to fashion victimhood.
+It's not that cute when 14 year olds are doing it, never mind grown women.
+Instead, stay informed and pick one or two elements every season, something that speaks to you and makes you feel genuinely pretty.
+Keep everything else classy and at your comfort level.

-4. Start wearing daring colors- Let's face it, if you've never enjoyed attracting all the stares on the subway, wearing an acid green mascara and red eyeliner might not feel all that good after all.
+4. Start wearing really daring colors.
+Let's face it, if you've never enjoyed attracting all the stares on the subway, wearing an acid green mascara and red eyeliner might not feel all that good after all.
 The same goes for black nail polish if you're a beige-only lady and Ke$ha blue lipstick when you know you look best in coral.
-Instead, consider a red lipstick for date night or experiment with blue r green eyeliner.
+Instead, consider a red lipstick for date night or experiment with blue or green eyeliner.
 Subtly.

-7. Only shop sales- This looks like a great idea in theory but leads to countless bad purchases.
+7. Only shop sales.
+This looks like a great idea in theory but leads to countless bad purchases.
 The fact something is on sale doesn't necessarily makes it a good buy and stocking up on discontinued items might leave you with a bunch of lipsticks that smell past their prime (hence money wasted).
-Instead sign up for newsletters and pay attention to Friends & Family sales from stores and companies you normally buy.
-Then purchase just an item or two you already had on your wishlist for a while.
+Instead, sign up for newsletters and pay attention to Friends & Family sales from stores and companies you normally buy.
+Then purchase just an item or two you already had on your wishlist.

-10. Find your holy grail lipstick/perfume/pair of jeans- Don't get so focused on "the one" you stop enjoying the process.
+10. Find your holy grail lipstick/perfume/pair of jeans and stick with them- Don't get so focused on "the one" you stop enjoying the process.
 Chances are you need more than one color of lipstick or one perfume to end them all.
 Instead, think of a range of flattering colors or a perfume genre you love and explore them with joy.

-Do you have an experience with resolutions that have gone awry?
+Do you have an experience with resolutions gone awry?
 Other useful advice when you have the urge to revamp your routine without having a personality transplant in the process?
 Please share!

 Image from an old Barneys New York newsletter.